 Your Engineering account lets you log in to the Engineering Computer Network and use the facilities provided therein.
 You cannot log in to computers elsewhere on campus, including the ITCs, with your Engineering account.

-Your Hawk ID is used to log in to computers in the ITCs, not including the labs in the Seamans Center, and to use ISIS for registering for classes, viewing your U-Bill, or all other ISIS functions.
+Your Hawk ID is used to log in to computers in the ITCs, not including the labs in the Seamans Center, and to use MyUI for registering for classes, viewing your U-Bill, or all other MyUI functions.
 You cannot log into engineering computers and services using your Hawk ID.
 Read about the Hawk ID.

 How do I get to files in my home directory from home?

 Faculty and staff use the Connect2 VPN to get to files in their home directory.
 Connect2 is available on any computer platform that runs a web browser.
 Students can use VDI to get to files.
 Faculty and staff can run Remote Desktop from home to connect to your campus computer.

 What's the best way to transfer a large file?